dvallesp/AVISM/README.md

    The python script `tools/coras2avism.py` serves as an example to properly prepare a grid input from the output of the [CORAS](https://github.com/rlilow/CORAS) code, consisting of a uniform grid with density and velocity fields reconstructed from a galaxy survey.

+4. **Arepo input:** `Option 3`

+   A reader for [Arepo](https://arepo-code.org/) cosmological simulations (particularly the [IllustrisTNG](https://www.tng-project.org/) suite) is provided.
+This way, the user can give as input to the void finder all gas or dark matter particles from a snapshot.
+Care must be taken, however, as the [HDF5](https://www.hdfgroup.org/) library has to be properly installed and linked inside the Makefile.
+If this input is chosen, input files should be inside `path_to_AVISM/simu_arepo`.

 ## Run configuration